sbracegirdle/go-exercises/README.md

   - [ ] *Suffix Tree* — A compressed trie containing all the suffixes of the given text as their keys and positions in the text as their values.
 It's a powerful data structure for text processing.
   - [ ] *Segment Tree* — A tree data structure for storing intervals, or segments.
 It allows querying which of the stored segments contain a given point.
   - [ ] *Fenwick Tree* — (Binary Indexed Tree): A data structure providing efficient methods for calculation and manipulation of the prefix sums of a table of values.

+Databases

+- [ ] *Hash Tables* — Hash tables, also known as hash maps, are used for fast data retrieval.
+They are key-value stores that allow for O(1) average complexity for search, insert, and delete operations.
+- [ ] *Trees* — Particularly, Binary Search Trees (BST), AVL Trees, and B-Trees.
+These are used in databases for indexing purposes to speed up data retrieval.
+B-Trees and AVL Trees are self-balancing trees that maintain their height to be logarithmic of the number of entries, ensuring optimal performance.
+- [ ] *Disk I/O*
+- [ ] *Concurrency control* — Databases often handle multiple concurrent requests, so understanding concepts like locks, deadlocks, and transactions is important.
+- [ ] *Caching and buffering*

 Compiling, parsing and interpreting